 It just goes to show that even with an article that quotes a dietitian or other quality healthcare provider, you can still get wrong information.
 What’s the solution?
 Go straight to the dietitian for help with your nutrition questions!
 Check out our super useful course on hydration for help on selecting the right sports drink for you.
 You can also always book an appointment online! 🙂

-And for Lego-inspired nutrition tips follow us on Instagram!
+And be sure to follow us on Instagram!